 If something is worth doing, you will make the commitment, find the time, dedicate yourself, put the effort in and #getitdone.
 Which brings me to the point of this post.
 Qualifying as Good For Age.
 You don’t think you’re fast enough, do you?
 You don’t think you can do it, do you?
 I think you can.
 You know why?
 Well, correct me if I’m wrong, but at no point in your marathon career have you committed enough time to training.
 When you have trained, you haven’t pushed yourself hard enough.
 When you did push yourself, it wasn’t fun, so you didn’t do it again.
 If you’re honest, you could try harder.
 True about most things in life really, isn’t it?

 Let’s look at what you need to do to get a Good For Age entry into the London Marathon.
-If you are male and between 18 and 40 years old, it’s pretty tough, but not impossible.
-You need to be able to run a marathon in 3:05.
+If you are male and between 18 and 39 years old, it’s pretty tough, but not impossible.
+You need to be able to run a marathon in under 3 hours.
 Now, if you’re 18 you have no excuse.
 You have 22 years to train and achieve your goal!
-If you’re 37 you might want to wait three years for the next Good For Age time bracket of 3:15.
+If you’re 37 you might want to wait three years for the next Good For Age time bracket of 3:05, but to be honest, if you can do 3:05 at 40 years old, you can do sub 3 at 37….if you train properly!
 If you’re around the 25-35 age group, it’s time to set some goals.
 Start with your parkrun time.
-Run parkrun religiously every Saturday and try to get your time down to 20 minutes.
-Your 10k time needs to be as close to 40 minutes as you can get and your half marathon time needs to be around 90 minutes.
+Run parkrun religiously every Saturday and try to get your time down to under 20 minutes.
+Your 10k time needs to be as close to 38 minutes as you can get and your half marathon time needs to be comfortably around 85 minutes.
 For someone your age, this IS doable if you put the effort in.

-If you’re over 40, you are still capable of running fast.
+If you’re over 44, as I am, you are still capable of running fast.
 YOU ARE!!!
 I would argue this is a very achievable goal for many men.
-Parkrun in 22:30, 10k in around 46 minutes and a half marathon in 1 hour 37 minutes.
-If you can do those times you are well on the way to qualifying for the London Marathon with a Good For Age time of 3:15.
-If you are a woman over 40 you get 35 minutes more time to complete the distance.
-If your half marathon time is anything around 2 hours, I am certain that, if you put in the work, you could knock enough time off to finish a marathon in 3 hours 50 minutes.
+If you run a parkrun comfortably in 22:30, 10k in around 45 minutes and a half marathon in 1 hour 35 minutes, with energy to spare, then you are well on the way to qualifying for the London Marathon with a Good For Age time of 3:10.
+If you are a woman over 44 you get 43 minutes more time to complete the distance.
+If your half marathon time is anything around 2 hours, I am certain that, if you put in the work, you could knock enough time off to finish a marathon in 3 hours 53 minutes.
 That’s parkrun in 27 minutes.
-10k in 54 minutes and a half marathon in about 1 hour 54 minutes.
+10k in 55 minutes and a half marathon in about 1 hour 56 minutes.

 Get It Done